 Dave House: "4H.
-I have a minimum for my fourth-suit bid; pord likely has 6 hearts and 3 or 4 clubs, and I have h neurs in both of his suits.
-Principle of fast arrival i.c., that's all I have pard, a minimum opener."
+I have a minimum for my fourth-suit bid; pord likely has 6 hearts and 3 or 4 clubs, and I have honours in both of his suits.
+Frinciple of fast arrival i.e., that's all I have pard, a minimum opener."

-There is one bid that neatly circumvents all treacherous ground: Dan Jacob: "2S.
+There is one bid that neatly circumvonts all treacherous ground:

+Dan Jacob: "28.
 There are many bids available that may work.
 Unfortunately, you can't be sure how many hearts he's got."

-Joel Martineau: "28.
-My entire approach towards bidding at IMPs strives to get to contracts that will make and definitely avoid those that won't.
-The price is that the defenders of een have extra, useful information.
+Joel Martineau: "2S.
+My entire appreach towards bidding at IMPs strives to get to contracts that will make and definitely avoid those that won't.
+The price is that the lefenders often have extra, useful information.
 The advantage is that on this hand, I won't find myself in 3NT looking at Qx AKxxx xx Axxx, when 4S is better, and partner won't be in 4H with x AKxxx Jxx AT9x, but 3N which is better."

 Yes, 2S is more flexible than the other waiting bids since it may allow N-S to reach a good 4S game.
 More important, perhaps, is that it doesn't hint at extras.
-One thing you den't want to do is got a level too high with this handful of Canadian dollars.
+One thing you don't want to do is get a level too high with this handful of Canadian dollars.